 - An employee refuses to work with a specific manager

-In these situations, a human resources manager must negotiate compromises that benefit the company as well as the employee.
+In these situations, the skills of a human resources manager must encompass negotiation, so they can find compromises that benefit the company as well as the employee.

-Human resource management requires ethical actions that preserve the integrity of all parties involved.
-However, that’s tricky because HR issues often involve gray areas without clear solutions.
+Human resource management requires a strong sense of ethics and the ability to take actions that preserve the integrity of all parties involved.
+However, that’s tricky because HR issues often involve gray areas where even the most effective leaders cannot identify clear solutions.

-A skilled HR manager must be able to make quick decisions when right and wrong answers aren’t obvious.
+A skilled HR manager must be able to sift through conflicting information to make tough decisions when right and wrong answers aren’t obvious.
 These decisions must always protect the company and its employees.
-That means solutions must never involve favoritism, racism, sexism or other forms of discrimination or preferential behavior.
+That means HR professionals must be mindful that their solutions never result in favoritism, racism, sexism or other forms of discrimination or preferential behavior.

 Many employees are terrified to request personal time, even when companies offer generous plans.
 Workers worry management might view them as lazy, irresponsible or uncommitted to their duties.

 As an HR manager, it’s important to remember employees have lives beyond the workplace.
 When an employee confides they are taking time off of work, an HR manager shouldn’t judge or interrogate them.
-An HR manager should also treat employees fairly and respectfully if they complain about serious matters such as sexual harassment or racism in the workplace.
+An HR manager should also apply emotional intelligence to treat employees fairly and respectfully if they complain about serious matters such as sexual harassment or racism in the workplace.

 In order to be successful, a human resources specialist should genuinely care about the state of the company.
 It’s difficult for an apathetic HR manager to provide guidance and resources to employees.

 Dedication and loyalty are essential traits for HR managers.
-An HR expert must fully complete projects, resolve issues and address employee needs.
+An HR expert must possess the fundamental skills to fully complete projects and administrative duties, resolve issues and address employee needs.
 Half-hearted attempts may make employees feel inadequate or undervalued, which could lead to high turnover rates.
 Even if employees stick around, they may not do their best work if they don’t feel appreciated or respected.